jlelse/kis3/README.md

 }
 ```

-To use Telegram for reports, create a bot with the [Bot Father](https://t.me/BotFather) and request your user id from [@userinfobot](https://t.me/userinfobot).
+You can find out your Telegram user id using [@userinfobot](https://t.me/userinfobot).

 ## License